hkcoldtea/src/projects/clarity_similarity/README.md

 ## Known problems

 Currently, the media of GIF format does not work.
+(Fixed.
+The workaround was simple and it seems to work fine.)

 ## License and Authors